Materials & products: findings report

 Our Materials & Products research has found that delivering net-zero in industry will require a combination of improved material resource efficiency, energy efficiency improvement and new zero-carbon industrial processes.
-In the short term, materials efficiency has the greatest potential, with new processes contributing more towards 2050.
+In the short term, materials efficiency has the greatest potential, with new processes contributing more as we move towards 2050.

 1. Industrial energy demand